Meet the Grahams

 "Meet the Grahams" (stylized in lowercase) is a diss track by American rapper Kendrick Lamar.
 It was released on May 3, 2024, through Interscope Records, during his ongoing feud with Canadian rapper Drake.
 It is Lamar's response to the release of Drake's "Family Matters", a diss track mainly aimed at Lamar.

 "Meet the Grahams" is written in the form of a letter, with each verse addressed to members of Drake's family, including his son Adonis, his parents Sandra and Dennis Graham, his alleged daughter, and Drake himself.
-In the song, Lamar accuses Drake of being a non-present father, signing sex offenders to his OVO Sound record label, and being a sexual predator himself.
+In the song, Lamar accuses Drake of lying about his family and his OVO Sound labelmates, of being a non-present father, signing sex offenders to his OVO Sound record label, and being a sexual predator himself.
 He also alleges that Drake is running a sex trafficking ring out of his Toronto mansion, saying it will soon be raided by law enforcement.
-Lamar further accuses Drake of lying about his family, his OVO Sound labelmates, and Drake himself.

 Background

 Drake, born Aubrey Drake Graham, has an immediate family including his parents, Sandra and Dennis Graham, and Adonis, Drake's son with model Sophie Brussaux.
 Adonis was initially kept from the public eye but was confirmed by Drake after rapper Pusha T revealed his existence on the 2018 diss track "The Story of Adidon".
 The feud between Drake and Lamar, although long ongoing since the early 2010s, rose to new heights in mid-2024, with Lamar attacking Drake's persona and skill with his verse on the song "Like That".
 Drake followed up to Lamar's verse and other diss tracks by other artists such as Rick Ross, Future, and The Weeknd with his own diss track, "Push Ups".
 In response, Lamar released "Euphoria”.
 The same week, he released another diss track, "6:16 in LA", claiming to have moles in Drake's label OVO Sound.
 Drake responded the same day with the track "Family Matters" in which he accused Lamar of domestic violence against longtime partner Whitney Alford.
-Less than an hour later, Lamar released "Meet the Grahams".
+52 minutes later, Lamar released "Meet the Grahams".